Vinik Sport & Entertainment Management Program Hosts Cutting-Edge Analytics Conference in March

 practices into sports/entertainment industry performance improvement.
 Levine is the

-managing director of Source USF, a sports, live entertainment and event branding/image
+managing director of Source USA, a sports, live entertainment and event branding/image

 elevation and audience-building program.